 Product marketers and managers don’t let perfect be the enemy of good.
-Did you notice how Mr. Brenn slightly botched his initial little trick in which he tried to flip a row of forks into a row of glasses?
-The show (or “shew,” this being an Ed Sullivan Show video) must go on!
+Did you notice how Erich Brenn slightly botched his initial little trick in which he tried to flip a row of forks into a row of glasses?
+The show (or “shew,” as Ed Sullivan would’ve said) must go on!

 It would have been quite a mistake to try the trick again immediately – he grabbed his dropped forks and successfully repeated the trick later after re-spinning those bowls.
 All this was a small quibble, considering his big finish!

 A great product marketer makes good decisions as to what plates are worth spinning.
 Erich Brenn would not try to spin an oblong turkey platter for obvious reasons.
 Are there any marketing projects that have you running around that fall in the ‘turkey platter’ category?